mafalda-pratas/mafalda-pratas.github.io/_pages/about.md

 I received my PhD in Political Science from the Department of Government at Harvard University in 2024, where I was also affiliated with the [Institute for Quantitative Social Science](https://www.iq.harvard.edu/) and the [Minda de Gunzburg Center for European Studies](https://ces.fas.harvard.edu/).

 You can find my published and ongoing work on the [Publications](/publications/) page, and my CV [here](/cv/).
-Feel free to get in touch by email.
+Feel free to get in touch by email!